boardfish/com2001-assignment-1/Design/Design.md

 ## hsdPlayer

-- Mapping function of dominoes to their scores
+- Mapping function of dominoes to their scores per side of the board using `scoreDom`
 - Sort highest to lowest, take head

-# DONE

 # shuffleDoms

 - Shuffle dominoes using a random seed
-    - Use generated random seed to create a list of numbers
+    - Use generated random seed to create a random range to 28
-    - Map this to the **array of dominoes** and sort - need a helper function!
+    - Map this to the **array of dominoes** and sort

 # Helper: genAllDominoes